miso-lims/walkthroughs/3-0-libraries.md

 Pools are the last step for libraries before sequencing and represent the entity that is loaded onto the flowcell lane or SMRTcell.
 A "pool" can have one or more library dilutions in it.
-They are equivalent to "worksets" in Geospiza, but are required for every lane of sequencing.
+Every lane of sequencing contains only one pool.

 <img src="pics/flow-pool.svg"/>

-Here we will all all of the dilutions we added previously to make a single pool of 4.
+Here we will pool all of the dilutions we added previously to make a single pool of 4 dilutions.

+1. If you are still on the bulk dilutions page from section **5.1**, click the _Propagate_ button at the top left of the table.
+Continue to step 2.
+Otherwise:
     1. On the _Dilutions_ page, select the dilutions created.
     1. From the toolbar, click _Pool Together_.
 1. Enter the pool information:
-  1. _Alias_: A short description of the pool contents.
+  * _Alias_: A short description of the pool contents.
 Enter the project name followed by `_POOL` (e.g. `PROJ_POOL`)
-  1. _Description_: A longer free-text description of the pool.
+  * _Description_: A longer free-text description of the pool.
-  1. _Creation Date_: Select a date.
+  * _Creation Date_: Select a date.
-  1. _Concentration_: Enter a concentration.
+  * _Concentration_: Enter a concentration.
-  1. _Volume_: Enter a pool volume.
+  * _Volume_: Enter a pool volume.
-  1. _Ready to Run_: Whether or not the pool is ready for sequencing.
+  * _Ready to Run_: Whether or not the pool is ready for sequencing.
 This flag is used together with the Order to show the pool is ready to be sequenced.
      Make sure this is _True_.
 1. Click _Save_.